- Home page

 New law in Florida: “Don’t say gay” regulation should apply to all age groups

-The ban on teaching about sexual orientation and gender identity has been in effect for kindergarten children and elementary school students since last year, and now Florida Governor Ron DeSantis wants to extend the directive to all age groups.
+The ban on teaching regarding sexual orientation and gender identity has been in effect for kindergarten children and elementary school students since last year, and now Florida Governor Ron DeSantis wants to extend the directive to all age groups.
 Only if it is “expressly required” by the state’s educational regulations – or is part of an optional sex education or other health course, should such a course be possible in the future, it said in a corresponding regulation.
 Several media reported this week that the corresponding initiative should be voted on by the state education council on April 19.
 Parliament does not have to agree to the extension of the “Don’t say gay” rule.

-The law could have serious consequences: A survey by the Trevor Project indicates thisfound that LGBTQ+ youth who perceived their school as LGBTQ+ affirmative were less likely to attempt suicide.
+The law might have serious consequences: A survey by the Trevor Project indicates thisfound that LGBTQ+ youth who perceived their school as LGBTQ+ affirmative were less likely to attempt suicide.
 Researchers from Yale University examined in a Study the effect of bullying on suicide rates among LGBTQ+ youth.
 When DeSantis signed legislation banning LGBTQ+ education for elementary school students last year, U.S. President Joe Biden pledged his support to the LGBTQ+ community in Florida and across the U.S. “Our LGBTQI+ youth deserve, affirmed and accepted become as they are,” Biden wrote on Twitter at the time.

 Criticism comes from LGBTQ+ activists – and the White House press secretary

 White House spokeswoman Karine Jean-Pierre called the move “completely wrong” on Wednesday.
 But Florida is not alone in pushing for new legal restrictions on LGBTQ+ issues.
 The White House spokeswoman said the regulations are “part of a disturbing and dangerous trend” of anti-LGBTQ+ and anti-trans laws across the country.
-According to media reports, a similar law was also passed in the state of Oklahoma on Tuesday by a chamber of parliament that would ban teaching about sexual orientation and gender identity from kindergarten through fifth grade if it came into force.
+According to media reports, a similar law was also passed in the state of Oklahoma on Tuesday by a chamber of parliament that would ban teaching regarding sexual orientation and gender identity from kindergarten through fifth grade if it came into force.